featbit/featbit-docs/pages/tech-stack/benchmark.md

 # Benchmark

 One of the goals of FeatBit is to create a scalable and fast real-time feature flag management service.
 For this point, we focus on the capacity to handle concurrent users, this mainly depends on the performance of the Evaluation Server service.
-The document gives a performance report of the Evaluation Server in an isolated minimum environment.&#x20;
+The document gives a performance report of the Evaluation Server in an isolated minimum environment.

 ## Test objectives

 We need to find out if Evaluation Server meets the performance requirements as specified below.

 Evaluation Server needs to be able to handle 1000 new connections per second providing the industry standard level of service in terms of response time and error rate.
 The 99th pencentile (P99) response time needs to be less than 200 milliseconds and the acceptable error rate is less than 1%.
-With this criteria, we would assure the max capacity of Evaluation Server while offering a high reliable service.&#x20;
+With this criteria, we would assure the max capacity of Evaluation Server while offering a high reliable service.

 The max number of user connections FeatBit can hold for a given time is not covered in this document as we observed that the CPU and memory usages are low when there is no data synchronization happening.
 The ability to push changes to connected users would be covered in future report.